hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 Ledo 6060s with sanding also.
 But Ledo 6060s **without sanding** has almost zero tolerance.
 It doesn't fit.
 Choose "Surface finish: Sanding" if you use Ledo 6060.

-There are many 3D printing service shops of MJF in the world.
+There are many 3D printing service shops of MJF or Ledo 6060 in the world.
 [Shapeways](https://www.shapeways.com/) (North America and Europe), [DMM.make](https://make.dmm.com/) (Japan), [WENEXT](https://www.wenext.com/) (China),
 [JLCPCB](https://jlcpcb.com/) (China) etc.